-For most proto-millennial gamers (like myself), remembering the days of the SEGA Mega Drive console – with its kidney-shaped control and hefty cartridges – generates a swell of misty-eyed 16-bit nostalgia.
+For most proto-millennial gamers (like myself), when I remember the days of the SEGA Mega Drive console with its kidney-shaped control and hefty cartridges, it generates a swell of misty-eyed 16-bit nostalgia.

-My father was an IBM suit in the 80s so we grew up surrounded by computers of every shape and size and playing PC games obsessively.
-SEGA’s Mega Drive was my first experience of a console gaming system and it swiftly became a permanent fixture in our living room.
+My father was an IBM suit in the 80s so we grew up surrounded by computers of every shape and size.
+Playing PC games obsessively.
+The SEGA Mega Drive was my first experience of a console gaming system and it swiftly became a permanent fixture in our living room.

-The gold lettering on its body flaunted its mighty 16-bit microprocessor: the Motorola 68000 made it capable of a software attach rate of 16:1 – the highest of its generation.
-It was the very first true 16-bit game system, a forceful adversary that would challenge and overthrow Nintendo’s dominance of the console industry in the early 90s.
+The gold lettering on its body flaunted its mighty 16-bit microprocessor: the Motorola 68000.
+This made it capable of a software attach rate of 16:1: the highest of its generation.
+It was the very first true 16-bit game system.
+A forceful adversary that would challenge and overthrow Nintendo’s dominance of the console industry in the early 90s.
 With it, SEGA threw the first punch in the 16-bit console brawl that would ultimately end with their complete departure from the home video gaming console industry.

 Taking inspiration from Los Angeles, the Sonic universe was designed by Hirokazu Yusahara, who later went to work for Nintendo.

 Early sketch of Green Hill Zone from the Japanese Sonic manual.